1975 NBA Finals: Television coverage

 CBS broadcast the 1975 NBA Finals in the United States, with Brent Musburger on play-by-play and Oscar Robertson on color commentary.
-With Rick Barry playing for the Warriors in this series, the recently-retired Robertson filled his spot; Barry went on to cover the next six NBA Finals, five of which while still an active player.
-The 1975 Finals is also the oldest NBA championship series whose TV coverage still exists in its entirety, as do all subsequent Finals (except 1978, which has three of its seven contests missing).
+With Rick Barry playing for the Warriors in this series, the recently retired Robertson filled his spot; Barry went on to cover the next six NBA Finals, five of which while still an active player.
+The 1975 Finals is also the oldest NBA championship series whose TV coverage still exists in its entirety; since 1975, only the 1978 Finals, where three of the seven contests are now considered missing, is the one exception.